cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.2.md

 ### Policy

 #### GWS.COMMONCONTROLS.16.1v0.2
-Service status SHOULD be set to OFF for everyone.
+Service status for Google services that do not have an individual control SHOULD be set to OFF for everyone.

 - _Rationale_: Allowing access to additional google services without a need may create unnecessary vulnerabilities within the Google Workspace environment.
 By turning these services off, it mitigates the risk by not allowing access.
 - _Last modified:_ June 11, 2024